Flight-Free-UK/flight_free_uk_website/source/posts/how-to-travel-by-train.html.markdown

 category: how-to
 date: 2023-11-20T16:42:09.813Z
 cover_image: /images/uploads/train-station-canva.jpg
-summary: It's the ultimate in no-fly travel, so here are some pointers if you're new to the rails
+summary: It’s the ultimate in no-fly travel, so here are some pointers if you’re new to the rails
 author: FlightFree UK
 read_time_minute: 5